-Return to: Practicum Coordinator Site: Supervisor: Semester/Year: Student (completing the evaluation): Approximately what percentage of your ti me did you spend in the following activities?
-Personal counseling Workshops/programming Group counseling Career/academic counseling Assessment/testing Consultation/outreach Supervision Report writing/paperwork Other (specify) What are the strengths of this site and/or su pervisor?
-What training/experience opportunities cou ald the site and/or supervisor improve upon? what training/experience opportunities cou nd the site and/or supervisor improve upon: Given your experience at this site, what ac beneficial to future students considering a p dditional information do you think would be practicum at this site?
-The responses to these two questions may practicum webpage. be used to anonymously inform our students via the
+Return to: Practicum Coordinator Site: Supervisor: Semester/Year: Student (completing the evaluation): Approximately what percentage of your t time did you spend in the following activities?
+Personal counseling Workshops/programming Group counseling Career/academic counseling Assessment/testing Consultation/outreach Supervision Report writing/paperwork Other (specify) What are the strengths of this site and/or so upervisor?
+What training/experience opportunities con uld the site and/or supervisor improve upon?
+Given your experience at this site, what a beneficial to future students considering a additional information do you think would be practicum at this site?
+The responses to these two questions may practicum webpage. y be used to anonymously inform our students via the